 Advocacy Priorities – We work hard to stay up to date on all issues of concern to the disability community, so our priorities shift with time.
 However, our fundamental focus is ensuring that all people with intellectual and developmental disabilities have the right to “A Life Like Yours.”

-2018 Legislative Agenda– Coming soon from The Arc of Virginia is the Legislative Agenda outlining our priorities for 2018.
+2018 Legislative Agenda– The Arc of Virginia and the Legislative Agenda outlining our priorities for 2018.

-Budget Hearing Toolkit – Coming soon!
-The January 4-5th budget hearings provide an opportunity for people with intellectual and developmental disabilities, families, providers and concerned citizens to provide public input on the state budget.
+Budget Hearing Toolkit – Click Here!
+The January 3rd budget hearings provide an opportunity for people with intellectual and developmental disabilities, families, providers and concerned citizens to provide public input on the state budget.
 The goal of this budget hearing toolkit is to support your advocacy at these hearings.